 No Money Down

 As the name indicates, this financing option is a loan or lease without making any down payments.
-This sounds appealing to many, but since you are not putting down any money, you will have to pay instalments at greater rates.
+This sounds appealing to many, but since you are not putting down any money, you will have to pay installments at greater rates.
 It is because the company will be financing 100% of the truck's value.
 Borrowers with an excellent credit score are an exception to this as they may get a lower down payment along with lower interest rates.

 Bad Credit Financing